gradle/gradle/design-docs/publication-model.md

 In this step, custom publications can be defined.

 1. Allow `IvyPublication` and `MavenPublication` instances to be added to the publications container.
-2. Allow upload task to target a set of publications and a set of repositories.
-Possibly type the upload tasks.

-TBD - Use publish tasks instead of upload tasks.
-TBD - Project dependency maps to all publications of a given type, or a particular set of publications?
+TBD - Which publication does a project dependency refer to?
+The 'main' one?
+All of them?

 ## Remove old DSL

 These would be mixed in to various steps above (TBD), rather than as one change at the end.
 They are grouped together here for now:

 1. Deprecate and later remove MavenDeployer and MavenInstaller and associated classes.
-2. Deprecate and later stop supporting publication to an Ivy repository without applying the `ivy` plugin.
+2. Deprecate and later remove the `Upload` task.
+This means the only mechanism for publishing an Ivy module is via the `ivy-publish` plugin.
+3. Deprecate and later remove the `maven` plugin.
+This means the only mechanism for publishing a Maven module is via the `maven-publish` plugin.
-3. Change signature plugin to sign publications.
+4. Change the `sign` plugin to sign publications.
 Deprecate and later remove support for signing a configuration.
-4. Deprecate and later remove `Configuration.artifacts` and related types.
+5. Deprecate and later remove `Configuration.artifacts` and related types.
-5. Change `DependendencyHandler` to become a container of `ResolvableDependencies` instances.
+6. Change `DependendencyHandler` to become a container of `ResolvableDependencies` instances.
 Use `dependencies.compile` instead of
    `configurations.compile`
-6. Deprecate and later remove `ResolvedConfiguration` and related types.
+7. Deprecate and later remove `ResolvedConfiguration` and related types.
-7. Deprecate and later remove `Configuration` and related types.
+8. Deprecate and later remove `Configuration` and related types.

 ## Add further meta-data customisations

 At any point above, and as required, more meta-data for a publication can be made available for customisation.
 In particular:

-1. Add `packaging`, `name`, `description`, `url`, `licenses`, `organization`, `scm`, `issueManagement` and `mailingLists` to `MavenPublication`
+1. Add `name`, `description`, `url`, `licenses`, `organization`, `scm`, `issueManagement` and `mailingLists` to `MavenPublication`
-2. Add `status` and extended attributes to `IvyDependencyDescriptor`, `IvyConfiguration` and `IvyArtifact`.
+2. Add extended attributes to `IvyDependencyDescriptor`, `IvyConfiguration` and `IvyArtifact`.
 3. Add exclusions, inclusions, etc.

-# Sad day cases

-TBD

-# Integration test coverage

-TBD

 # Open issues

-* What things are published?
+* Which things are published?
 * How do components fit into all this?
 * How to get rid of `Configuration.artifacts`?
 * How to map a project dependency to Ivy publication or Maven publication when generating descriptor?